sdiehl/wiwinwlh/tutorial.md

 Haskell.
 The OCaml compiler is also significantly less advanced than modern GHC runtime and largely does not perform any compiler optimizations or program transformations.
-The language itself does has several advantages over Haskell in that is has a module system and a record system supporting first-class records.
-Although it is possible to write pure OCaml there is no language-integrated support and the current engineering practice around the language encourages ubiquitous impurity in third party libraries.
+The language itself does has several advantages over Haskell in that is has a module system Although it is possible to write pure OCaml there is no language-integrated support and the current engineering practice around the language encourages ubiquitous impurity in third party libraries.

 **Main difference**: Both have fairly modern type type systems, but OCaml does not enforce purity and uses call-by-value.